vforch/vforch.github.io/_posts/2025-10-01-Complexity-Evolution.markdown

 In summary, while research in automated search over the vast spaces of all possible languages is very interesting in itself<sup>[7](#footnote-7)</sup> and will produce some useful tools, I believe that there are fundamental problems with the idea of self-improving LLMs given the current state of technology.
 Their dependence on human priors, lack of a robust real-world interface, as well as their inability for continual learning seem too severe to make them a good candidate for a system capable of exponential self-improvement.

+*Addendum* Coming back to societal risks: If we start to overly rely on AI to do our research, we will supress the human forces of innovation and may even gradually [lose the cognitive abilities](https://www.youtube.com/watch?v=SSBLQyi16CY&t=2738s) enabling groundbreaking innovations, making breakthroughs even less likely<sup>[8](#footnote-8)</sup>.

 ---